helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 ```

 ### 2.5.
 Pie Chart: Optimised Box Usage
-**Objective:** To illustrate the utilization rate of each box in the optimised set.
+**Objective:** To illustrate the utilisation rate of each box in the optimised set.
 **Data Source:** `pie_data`
 **Technical Implementation (Altair):** A `mark_arc` chart (donut chart) where the angle of each slice is encoded by the "Usage (%)" statistic.